Colour Mixing: Part 2. making a colour darker.

 The yellow pigment absorbs blue light.
 The Blue pigment absorbs yellow.
 Less light is able to be reflected back to our eyes.
 So the colour is darker.

 The peculiar thing about the example above though, (and what is a little unexpected) is that the complimentary of our violet-blue colour is much lighter.
 So in this example we did add a lighter colour to make it go darker.

 Make a colour darker by adding a little of it's complimentary (opposite).

 If you add just a little you won't change the colour too much, you may want your blue to stay blue, it will just make it a touch darker.

 Dont forget there are loads of pigments out there and paint manufacturers use them to produce a huge range of colours in shades of light to dark.
-There may well be a darker option you could use that may be closer to the colour you want.
-Moving from the lighter cobolt blue say toward a darker blue shade like phthalo blue maybe.
+There may well be a darker option you could use.
+You might get the result you need by moving from the lighter cobalt blue say, toward a darker blue shade like phthalo blue maybe.